What are “superfoods”?

 Legumes

-Legumes are a family of plants that includes beans, lentils, chickpeas, and peas.
-They are a nutritious and versatile food that can be used in a variety of dishes.
+Legumes, encompassing beans, lentils, chickpeas, and peas, are a highly nutritious and versatile family of plants perfect for many dishes.
 Legumes are rich in nutrients, support healthy weight management, blood sugar control, gut health, reduced risk of chronic diseases, and help promote a healthy heart.

 Turmeric